💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Companies should always ask ‘What’s in it for readers?’ when creating content,” says Benjamin Houy of Grow With Less.
 “Content people care about is content that will get shared and attract backlinks.
 This will, in turn, help a website rank well on Google.”

-Another trick for creating content that’s valuable to users is creating content that’s not all about your brand, products, and services.
+Another SEO trick for creating content that’s valuable to users is creating content that’s not all about your brand, products, and services.

 “One mistake brands make is writing content for themselves rather than their users,” says Ian Wright of British Business Energy.
 “So many businesses write sales-y content and expect it to rank number one in Google, rather than creating anything actually useful.
 They then wonder why it never ranks in Google.”